Trust Litigation [Contesting a trust in California]

 - Can include dementia

-- Substance abuse which calls into question their capacity to create a legal binding document.
+- Substance abuse calls into question their capacity to create a legally binding document.

 - Documentary defect Contest